igsl-group/csb_eproof/api/cert.md

 > Remark 2: Follow this sequence to decide what is the next stage: IMPORTED -> GENERATED  -> SIGN_ISSUE -> NOTIFY -> COMPLETED.
 The stage are all stored in CertStage.java, you may reference to that class.

-> Remark 3: If found any cert, under same examProfile, is at next stage, and status = IN_PROGRESS, then disallow user to dispatch selected examProfile.

-> Remark 4: If above condition are all checked and passed, you may start dispatch the cert to next stage.
+> Remark 3: If above condition are all checked and passed, you may start dispatch the cert to next stage.

-> Remark 5: If request gave stage that are out of those 4 stage listed below, throw error.
+> Remark 4: If request gave stage that are out of those 4 stage listed below, throw error.

 ```typescript